-The Kīlauea volcano is one of the most active volcanoes in the world and is visited by millions of tourists each year.
+The Kīlauea volcano is the most active volcano in the Hawaii Volcanoes National Park.
+It is one of the most active volcanoes in the world and is visited by millions of tourists each year.
 This makes it the most visited attraction in Hawaii and the most visited volcano in the world.

 Despite these impressive figures, Kīlauea is the most famous of the Hawaiian volcanoes, and rightly so!
 It is the youngest and most active of the five volcanoes and has been erupting continuously since 1983.